Pramodsnz01/spotifyclone/README.md

 Special thanks to open-source contributors and tutorials.<br>
 <br>
 📬 Contact
 Feel free to reach out for any questions or collaboration opportunities:<br>
-Name: Pramod Singh<br>
 Email: pramodsnz01@gmail.com<br>
 GitHub: @Pramodsnz01